 “The Sharrowford Cult,” Raine said.

 Kimberly nodded.
 “Their magic really worked, but it … it hurt.
 The um … ” She glanced at Raine.
 “The woman you killed in the castle, her name was Sarah Pince.
 She taught me … well, taught is being a bit generous.
 She showed me.
-A-and then when it got too much, she made me.”
+A-and then when it got too much, she forced me.”

 “Magic,” I croaked, then swallowed to clear my throat.
 “Real magic requires you to already be broken.
 Already exposed.
 That’s the knack.
 How did you have that?”